Eric Boulanger

 Eric Boulanger is an American mastering engineer and professional violinist.
 Eric is owner and chief engineer of the Bakery, an audio and vinyl mastering studio located in Los Angeles, California.
-Boulanger has worked with artists including Weezer, Green Day, Barbra Streisand, the Carpenters, and the soundtrack to the film La La Land.
+Boulanger has worked with artists including Weezer, Green Day, Barbra Streisand, the Carpenters, and on the soundtrack to the film La La Land.

-In 2018, Eric won a Latin Grammy Award for Best Engineered Album for 50 Años Tocando Para Ti (Orquesta Filarmónica de Bogotá) by Rafa Sardina.
-He was also mastering engineer on ¡México Por Siempre! by Luis Miguel, which won Album of the Year at the 2018 Latin Grammy Awards.
+In 2018, Eric won a Latin Grammy Award for Best Engineered Album for 50 Años Tocando Para Ti (Orquesta Filarmónica de Bogotá) with Rafa Sardina.
+He also won as the mastering engineer on ¡México Por Siempre! by Luis Miguel, which won Album of the Year at the 2018 Latin Grammy Awards.

 Career

 Boulanger is a classically-trained violinist who studied at the Juilliard School, Manhattan School of Music, and the Tanglewood Festival.
 In 2006, he took an internship with Al Schmitt at Capitol Records in Los Angeles, and Schmitt introduced Boulanger to mastering engineer Doug Sax, who hired him the next year.

 Boulanger graduated from Carnegie Mellon University in 2007 with a Bachelor of Science degree in Engineering.
-He then when to work for Doug Sax at the Mastering Lab in Ojai, CA. While at the Mastering Lab, Boulanger worked as a mastering engineer and maintaining the studio's custom analog equipment.
+He then went to work for Doug Sax at the Mastering Lab in Ojai, CA. While at the Mastering Lab, Boulanger worked as a mastering engineer and maintained the studio's custom analog equipment.

-Boulanger has been cutting vinyl since 2009, where he learned at the Mastering Lab.
-At the time, he had no experience with vinyl, and his first task was to build a vinyl cutting lathe.
+Boulanger has been cutting vinyl since 2009, which he learned at the Mastering Lab.
+At the time, he had no experience with vinyl, and his first task was to build the lab’s vinyl cutting lathe.